-THE Twentieth Anniversary of the Communist Party takes place in a situation which justifies all the teachings of Communism and in which the salvation of humanity depends on the leadership of Communism.
+THE twentieth anniversary of the Communist Party of Great Britain takes place in a situation which justifies all teachings of communism and in which the salvation of humanity depends on the leadership of communism.
 The present is no time for idle commemorations.
-But this Twentieth Anniversary of the Communist Party is no idle commemoration: it is the sharpest reminder of the most urgent lessons and needs which go to the heart of the present situation, and of issues which hold in the scales the balance of life or death for millions of human beings and for the future of human society.
-In other times this Twentieth Anniversary might have been celebrated with greater freedom of pageantry and processions, with larger amplitude of unhindered demonstrations to testify the enthusiasm of the working class for its political party, forged through two decades of struggle, and its daily paper maintained in the teeth of a thousand obstacles.
-But the storm and stress of the present period is in reality the best and truest setting for this Twentieth Anniversary.
-The Communist Party was born out of the deep crisis of the old society and the old Labour Movement which began with the first imperialist war.
-It enters on its Twentieth Anniversary in the midst of the second imperialist war and visibly developing new world revolutionary wave which bears on its crest the issue of capitalism or socialism for the leading countries of the world.
-The Communist Party approaches its greatest tasks for which all these twenty years have been a preparation.
-To turn aside for a moment from comment on the current flux of events in order to draw the lessons of these twenty years is not in fact to draw aside from the current situation, but to draw closer to it.
-The completion of these twenty years affords the occasion, not for retrospect-there is no time for this-but for a mountain-top view of the whole epoch through which we have travelled and are travelling, in order to burn out all pettiness and weakness of vision and temper, and illuminate anew with greater certainty and confidence than ever before our historic road.
+But this twentieth anniversary of the Communist Party is no idle commemoration: it is the sharpest reminder of the most urgent lessons and moods which go to the heart of the present situation, and of issues which hold in the scales the balance of life or death for millions of human beings and for the future of human society.

+In other times this twentieth anniversary might have been celebrated with greater freedom of pageantry and procession, with larger amplitude of unhindered demonstrations to testify the enthusiasm of the working class for its political party, forged through two decades of struggle, and its daily paper maintained in the teeth of a thousand obstacles.
+But the storm and stress of the present period is in reality the best and truest setting for this twentieth anniversary.
+The Communist Party was born out of the deep crisis of the old society and the old labor movement which began with the first imperialist war.
+It enters on its twentieth anniversary in the midst of the second imperialist war, and a visibly developing new world revolutionary wave which bears on its crest the issue of capitalism or socialism for the leading countries of the world.

+The Communist Party approaches its greatest task, for which all these twenty years have been a preparation.
+To turn aside for a moment from comment on the current flux of events, in order to draw the lesson of these twenty years, is not in fact to draw aside from the current situation, but to draw closer to it.
+The completion of these twenty years affords the occasion, not for retrospect-there is no time for this-but for a mountain-top view of the whole epoch through which we have traveled and are traveling in order to burn out all pettiness and weakness of vision and temper, and illuminate anew with greater certainty and confidence than ever before our historic role.

-THE Communist Party was the child of the general crisis of capitalism which began with the war of 1914 and has developed continuously since.
-The war of 1914 not only demonstrated the bankruptcy of the old capitalist society which was rotten-ripe for destruction and for the transition to socialism.
-It also demonstrated the bankruptcy of the old labour movement which was incapable of carrying through the necessary change.
+The Communist Party was the child of the general crisis of capitalism which began with the war of 1914 and has developed continuously since.
+The war of 1914 not only demonstrated the bankruptcy of the old capitalist society, which was rotten ripe for destruction and for the transition to socialism.
+It also demonstrated the bankruptcy of the old labor movement, which was incapable of carrying through the necessary change.
 The present war of 1939 broke upon a world which had already lost all confidence in stability, was growing hardened to violence and catastrophic change, and was profoundly conscious of the revolution maturing and advancing in its midst.
 The transition from the partial state of war preceding 1939 to the extended war which opened in 1939 and which only stage by stage unfolded its character and is now developing toward world war, was not a sudden break, but a step in a continuous process, and not an unexpected step.

 But the war of 1914 was a real watershed dividing the old and the new.
 It broke upon a world in which all sections save the revolutionary Marxists were completely unconscious of the character of the historical epoch in which they were living, were swimming in a sea of illusions, and for whom the outbreak of war and its consequences came like the end and the shattering of the whole world they had known.